vcu-swim-lab/SE-Figurative-Language/RQ2/github_incivility/readME.md

 - Ensure that your system has access to a CUDA-enabled GPU if you want to use GPU acceleration for training.
 The script automatically checks for GPU availability and uses it if available.

 - The code also includes a data cleaning function `text_cleaning()` that removes block quotes, URLs, user mentions, HTML markup, non-ASCII characters, and digits.
 It also performs lemmatization and removes stopwords.
-Modify this function according to your specific needs.